-In the series Myths of Nations we disclose to you this time that the Frisians actually did not come from India, as the old legends tell us.
-And, what is proven yet again in this blog post, we should listen to Led Zeppelin more often.
+In the series Myths of Nations we disclose to you this time that the Frisians, in fact, didn't come from India, as the old legends tell us.
+A bummer, we know.
+And, what's proven yet again in this post, we should listen more often to Led Zeppelin.
 In particular to their Immigrant Song.
-Install yourself, click this link to listen to Robert Plant’s whining and crying voice, and above all read about the nonsense and truth behind origin of nation myths.
+Install yourself, click this link to listen to Robert Plant’s whining and crying voice, and, above all, read about the nonsense and truth behind origin of nation myths.

 We come from the land of the ice and snow | From the midnight sun, where the hot springs flow | The hammer of the gods | W'ell drive our ships to new lands | To fight the horde, and sing and cry | Valhalla, I am coming! | On we sweep with threshing oar | Our only goal will be the western shore | We come from the land of the ice and snow | From the midnight sun where the hot springs flow | How soft your fields so green | Can whisper tales of gore | Of how we calmed the tides of war |We are your overlords | On we sweep with threshing oar | Our only goal will be the western shore | So now you'd better stop and rebuild all your ruins | For peace and trust can win the day despite of all your losing

 Have you memorized the lyrics above?
-Especially elements like: soft green, grass fields, overlords, ships, sea, new land?
+Especially elements like soft-green, grass fields, overlords, ships, sea, new land?
 Check also the record label 'Atlantic'.
 Good!
-Please, you may continue reading now.
+Please, you may continue reading.

 The oldest documented myth about the origin of the Frisians can be found in the Hunsinger Codex of the early fourteenth century.
 It recounts:

 Tha alle Fresa skipad weren, tha leweden hia, hoc hira sae rest thene londgong nome, thet hia ene pictunna bernde end tha otherum thermithe kethe, thet hia londgong nimen hede.